INFOnline Consent String Notation¶

 To ensure your data quality, it is necessary that at least 0081

-is transferred to the measuring system for INFOnline/IVW and at least 0141
+is transferred to the measuring system for INFOnline/IVW.

 1.3 Explanation¶